opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     5. Click the Convert button.

-.. tip:: **To convert several files at once to a different format:**
+.. tip:: **To Convert several files at once to a different format:**

     1. Select the files you want to convert.